ebi-gene-expression-group/atlas-data-import/README.md

 ### Obtain study data from Single Cell Expression Atlas
 ```
 get_experiment_data.R\
-            --accesssion-code <accession code of the dataset to be extracted>\
+            --accession-code <accession code of the dataset to be extracted>\
             --get-expression-data <should expression data be imported?>\
             --matrix-type <type of expression data to download>\
             --decorated-rows <boolean; use decorated row names?>\